How to Remember Birthdays

 3. Add it to a digital calendar

 Similarly to the above tip, this is a precise system that requires a bit of work to implement.
-Instead of writing down the birthday on a physical calendar, enter it into your digital calendar — Google Calendar, Apple iCloud Calendar, etc. Thankfully, you also don’t have to do all the work manually, either!
+Instead of writing down the birthday on a physical calendar, enter it into your digital calendar online— Google Calendar, Apple iCloud Calendar, etc. Thankfully, you also don’t have to do all the work manually, either!
 Some calendars will automatically pull in birthdays from your contacts, and with a little work you can also import birthdays from some of your social media, like Facebook!

 Once you’ve imported your birthdays, you can organize them, add them to a specific birthday calendar, and much more.
 Remember, customize the system as much or as little as you’d like, as long as it’s a system you will use.